yoichinaka/golf-database/README.md

 ### Setup Auth0

 1. Create a new Auth0 Account
-2. Select a unique tenant domain. the domain name is written in setup.sh file. the domain name is 'dev-awrgnugr.jp.auth0.com'
+2. Select a unique tenant domain. the domain name should be written in setup.sh file. the domain name is 'dev-awrgnugr.jp.auth0.com' in this repo.
 3. Create a new, single page web application. the application name is 'Golf'
 4. Create a new API. the API name is 'Golf'.